nais/doc/docs/device/update.md

 ### macOS

-If you don't already have naisdevice installed via Homebrew, refer to [install](./install.md).
+If you don't already have naisdevice installed via Homebrew, refer to [installation instructions](./install.md).

-Use the [standard mechanisms](https://docs.brew.sh/FAQ#how-do-i-update-my-local-packages) provided by Homebrew to upgrade the `naisdevice` cask
+Use the [standard mechanisms provided by Homebrew](https://docs.brew.sh/FAQ#how-do-i-update-my-local-packages) to upgrade the `naisdevice` cask

 ### Windows